-Most small businesses are overpaying for software.
+Most small and medium businesses are overpaying for software.
 Not by a little - often by 20 to 40 percent of their total SaaS spend.
 The tools are there, the charges keep coming, and nobody has time to sit down and go through all of it.
-Many of those costs are harder to see than the listed price - unused seats, currency conversion, and plans that no longer match actual usage all inflate the real bill.
+Many of those costs are hidden SaaS costs - unused seats, currency conversion, and plans that no longer match actual usage all inflate the real bill.
+The solution is a proper approach to SaaS cost management: a clear process for auditing, cutting, and keeping control of what you pay.

 The good news is you do not need a full audit or a consultant to fix this.
 A focused 30-day effort - a few hours spread across a month - can meaningfully reduce what you pay without disrupting the way your team works.